 Vietnam is one of the cheapest countries for travelers not only in Southeast Asia, but in the entire world.
 Whether you’re a budget traveler who prefers to stay in hostels and guests houses, eat local food and travel using public transport whenever possible, or prefer to splurge on luxury hotels and four-start meals on account of lower across the board prices, few places on the planet exist where you get as much bang for your proverbial buck as you do in Vietnam.

 This is in large part due to the perpetual weakness of Vietnam’s currency, the dong.
-In spite of several revaluations in recent decades, the value of the dong is still extremely low — about 20,000 to one U.S. dollar as of last summer, when I visited, an exchange rate that’s still accurate to this day.
+In spite of several revaluations in recent decades, the value of the dong is still extremely low — about 20,000 to one U.S. dollar the last time I visited, an exchange rate that’s still more or less accurate to this day.

 All About the Dong